 CIS of Chicago placed full-time master’s level professionals, called Student Supports Managers, at 10 schools in 2017-2018 to provide intensive support to students most at risk of dropout or grade failure.
-(In 2018-2019, that number has increased to 20 CPS schools, and in 2019-2020 it rose to 31 schools.
+In 2018-2019, that number increased to 20 CPS schools, and in 2019-2020 it rose to 31 schools.
 In 2017-18, 460 targeted students in grades K-12 received intensive, case-management and counseling from our Supports Managers.
 Of those students, 95 percent were either promoted or graduated.

 In 2017-2018, our volunteer program continued to provide students meaningful experiences to be mentored by caring, trusted adults and hone their interests about college and future careers.
 In addition, 2017-2018 saw the launch of our STEMpathy program.
 The program, inspired by New York Times columnist Thomas Friedman’s idea that the good jobs of the future will require students to be STEM-proficient and possess strong interpersonal skills, provides students opportunities to become collaborative problem solvers by participating in hands-on science projects.

 We also provided training to 130 community partners, covering such topics as classroom management, program evaluation and trauma-informed teaching.
 The 2018-2019 school year also was marked by several school visits, and events by our board of directors.